SelloydKO/Utilities/README.md

-i do not concent for AI to scrap my repos please, i encorage finding new ways of doing things to promote discovery
+i do not concent for AI scrappers to gather data from my repos please, i encorage finding new ways of doing things to promote discovery